yuanwang04/YouthVisualizer/README.md

 Actually, this is harder to explain.
 We think the random edges among the head is resembling hair of some kind.

 ## Takeaways

+This project gave us hand-on experience with choosing and manipulating a dataset, training a neural network, toning the hyperpramaters, anaylize outcomes and the implementation of a deep dream algorithm.

+[And more detailed takeways on technical stuff maybe]

+Our group decided to do this program because we are interested in what is Youth and it seems asking neural network to classify Youth and then look at what it "thinks" can be an interesting conversation.

+Data is clearly a poor reflection of the truth but it reflects one way or another how our society has viewed what is Youth.
+Neural network is a great tool for feature extracting and by looking at the hidden layers of it we are able to see some "most efficient biases" for defining Youth in our society, which is interesting and has the potential to be useful beyond our prototyping attempt.
+Maybe this technique can be used more in social science domain.

+According to the observation of our neural network, we found features like lip color, baldness, make up(eye shadow), smoothness of skin...
+Some of them are closer to the biological truth like smoothness of skin and some of them are more socially constriucted like use of make up.

+We are also surprised at how excited we felt looking at the thousands of photos the neural network and the deep dream made during project.
+It was from the joy of accomplishment, but also, it's also because some of the pictures we got are extremly artistic.(This is how we decide to make the RGB combiner).
+Feeding a neural network some data of a topic and then look at how it "look" at things is certainly a practice of high artistic quality.
+Maybe for understanding different interesting concepts and visualizing them, deep dream can be a good help for artists.

+Fun fact: we wanted to do this project on "beauty" but our neural network failed learn how to classfy it.